wuxx/AntRunner/README.md

 ### SDR#
 SDR# is a popular SDR control application.
 It is simple and convenient to use.
 It supports a variety of common SDR devices, supports a variety of plug-in functions, and can be linked with Gpredict.
 At the same time, Gpredict can also support wireless devices and rotators. : Use SDR equipment such as RTL-SDR, and use Gpredict to track satellites at the same time, gpredict can send Doppler frequency to SDR# through the corresponding plug-in in SDR# for real-time adjustment, and Gpredict can control the rotator in real time for tracking.
 Other plug-ins in SDR# can analyze and record the received signal waveform to realize the linkage of the whole system.

+### How to Get One
+I may make some AntRunner prototypes and put them on my tindie store (https://www.tindie.com/stores/johnnywu/) for somebody interested, please follow my tindie shop or star this repo.

 ## Reference